cne1x/sfcs/README.md

 For example, a traditional Geohash works directly on longitude and latitude values to compute the SFC's index value.
-In this library, in contrast, a partitioner is responsible for resolving the latitude to a range-bucket, resolving the longitude to a range-bucket, and then passing those two ordinal numbers to the <code>ZCurve</code> to get a single index value back.
+In this library, in contrast, a dimension is responsible for resolving the latitude to a range-bucket, resolving the longitude to a range-bucket, and then passing those two ordinal numbers to the <code>ZCurve</code> to get a single index value back.